National Driver Offender Retraining Scheme: Reception

 A comprehensive review undertaken by a team led by Professor Robert Martin of Aston University Business School found that speed awareness courses had a "long term impact on driver behaviour".
 Martin stated that "the results clearly show that the speed awareness course led to reliable improvements in client's attitude to speeding and importantly their intention not to break the speed limit."

 Impact on insurance premiums

-Some insurance companies, including Admiral Insurance, treat drivers who have attended speed awareness courses as if they have been convicted and raise their insurance premiums accordingly.
+Some insurance companies, including Admiral Insurance, formerly treated drivers who attended speed awareness courses as if they have been convicted and raise their insurance premiums accordingly.
 Admiral Insurance stated that their figures show "people attending a speed awareness course are more likely to make a claim".
 ACPO has responded to this policy of "loading premiums", calling it "unfair" and "inappropriate".
 Other insurers also take a different view.
 A spokesman for AA insurance said "The view of most insurers, including the AA, is that attending a course is a responsible approach and should not be penalised by increasing premiums in the same way as a fixed penalty."
+As of 2025 Admiral no longer ask drivers for this information.